Frank Neenan

 Francis Edward Neenan (30 July 1914 – 8 September 1991) was an Australian rules footballer who played with North Melbourne in the Victorian Football League (VFL).

+Recruited from Williamstown CYMS in the CYMS Football Association, Neenan played 5 games for North Melbourne in 1936 before suffering an injury that kept him from playing in 1937.

 Neenan later served in the Volunteer Defence Corps of the Australian Army during World War II.